 10693 Chalon Road, Bel Air, California 90077

-Judy lived here from 1941 to 1943 with her first husband, musician David Rose.
-David was a quiet sort and a train aficionado, even running a scaled-down version in the backyard, affectionately called the Gar-Rose Railroad.
-Judy loved hosting dinner parties at this house, usually serving something informal like spaghetti and wine.
+Judy lived here from 1941 to 1943 with David Rose.
+She loved hosting dinner parties here, usually serving something informal like spaghetti and wine.
 In the words of Marcella Rabwin, “David was lovely and Judy was a charming hostess.”
 According to Coldwell Banker, the house has five bedrooms and five bathrooms, with an estimated retail value of three million dollars and can be rented for the low, low price of $35,000 per month.

 8850 Evanview Drive, Hollywood Hills, California 90069

 Built in 1944, Judy and second husband, Vincent Minnelli, were the first owners.
 The house has five bedrooms, seven-and-a-half bathrooms, and an open, comfortable Moderne floorplan.
 As of 2015, the house hasn’t changed much, at least in terms of layout and trimmings.
 The dressing room from Judy’s time is still in its original state, and Locale Magazine says it includes a panic room.
 The house was later owned by Sammy Davis, Jr. and was the scene of countless Rat Pack parties.
 It’s now on the market for $3.8 million, so if anyone has really deep pockets and is looking to own a big piece of Judy history, well…

 19236 Pacific Coast Highway, Malibu, CA 90265